pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       MOF include files (specified with the '#pragma include' directive) are searched first in the directory of the including MOF file, and then in the directories specified with the --include option.

+      Any CIM objects (instances, classes and qualifiers) specified in the MOF files are created in the server, or modified if they already exist in the server.

-      The global --verbose option will show the CIM objects that are added or updated.
+      The global --verbose option will show the CIM objects that are created or modified.

     Command Options:
       -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.